A & M Karagheusian: History

 Arshag Karagheusian (1872-1963) and Miran Karagheusian (1874-1948), were Armenians and fled Turkey in 1896 to go to England and then to the United States.
 The family had been in the rug trade in Turkey since 1818, and they began in the United States in 1897 as rug importers, and then expanded into manufacturing in 1903.
 By 1927 they had 15 broadlooms, weighing 15 tons each, and 196 single looms.
 They developed, and were the only manufacturers of "Gulistan Rug" carpets.
 They made the carpet for Radio City Music Hall in 1932 and for the United States Supreme Court building in 1933.
 They stopped manufacturing oriental carpets in 1953.

 Miran Karagheusian

-Miran Karagheusian (1874–1948) married Zabelle and had: Howard Karagheusian who died young, and a scholarship was set up in his name; and a daughter, Leila Karagheusian (c1910-1999).
-Miran Karagheusian died on October 7, 1948, at Lenox Hill Hospital in Manhattan, he lived in Oyster Bay, New York and he had attended Robert College in Turkey.
+Miran Karagheusian (1874–1948) had attended Robert College in Constantinople (Istanbul).
+He married Zabelle and had two children: Howard Karagheusian, who died young and a scholarship was set up in his name, and a daughter, Leila Karagheusian (c.
+1910-1999).
+Miran Karagheusian died on October 7, 1948, at Lenox Hill Hospital in Manhattan, he lived in Oyster Bay, New York.